FindawayWorld/professorx/README.md

 ```

 We will also create an options menu and some items so that we can handle bulk downloading and deleting
 of chapters.
+This is just one way to handle it, but there are many ways of doing this.
+In the on
-In the on create of our chapter fragment we need to set that we have an options menu.
+create of our chapter fragment we need to set that we have an options menu.

 ```Java
 setHasOptionsMenu(true);